Our guide to buying French antiques

 What do you do with all your purchases in France?

 We have two warehouses in France that we bought some years ago and these are very useful in that they enable us to purchase an unlimited amount of stock without having to transport it back immediately.
-They also allow us to select stock for shipment that is needed in York or London and other purchases can be left in safe, dry storage for the future.
+They also allow us to select stock for shipment that is needed and other purchases can be left in safe, dry storage for the future.
 When we return from the visit, normally two to three weeks after arrival, we tend to carry back the most valuable and fragile things and other stock can be brought back to England via one of our regular shippers.

 French antiques Loading the van